Contents

 Hostile Possession

 The squatter's occupation must be against the rights of the true owner and without permission.
-There's no valid claim if the owner granted them license to be there.
+There's no valid claim if the owner granted them a license to be there.

 Continuous Possession